leo27945875/Python_Stable_3D_Truss_Analysis/README.md

 pip install slientruss3d
 ```

-The following is the example code in `./example.py`.
+The following is one of the example codes in example.py.
 You could decide to either just type all the data about the truss in `.py` file or read the data in `.json` file by changing the value of variable `IS_READ_FROM_JSON`.
 You could switch the dimension of truss by changing the value of variable `TRUSS_DIMENSION` (Only can be **2** or **3**).